 - Make dinnertime a family time - When everyone sits down together to eat, there’s less chance of children eating the wrong foods or snacking too much.
 Get your kids involved in cooking and planning meals.
 Everyone develops good eating habits together and the quality time with the family will be an added bonus.

 - Make a game of reading food labels - The whole family will learn what’s good for their health and be more conscious of what they eat.
 It’s a habit that helps change behavior for a lifetime.
+Learn more about reading nutrition labels.

 - Stay involved - Be an advocate for healthier children.
 Insist on good food choices at school.
 Make sure your children’s healthcare providers are monitoring cardiovascular indicators like BMI, blood pressure and cholesterol.
 Contact public officials on matters of the heart.
 Make your voice heard.